 The Mission, Pastoral & Church Property Committee overesees the work of the Pastoral and Closed Churches department of the Church Commissioners, and determines objections to schemes for proposed pastoral reorganisation, settling the future of closed church buildings and certain church property matters.

 The Committee is chaired by the Third Church Estates Commissioner, and a full list of its current membership can be found below.
-The Committee's scope and Terms of Reference are still being finalised, and will be posted in the Documents section below as soon as they are available.

 In 2023 the Committee is currently scheduled to meet on the following dates: